malteklaes/task_on_RLOps_LLM_RL-architecture/README.md

 > source C2

 ## IV. summary/discussion
--
-Which programming language was mainly used: python, ipynt
-Assumption: How do you distinguish whether a source code apply hyperparameter fine tuning or not.
-If fine tuning is not used, a default setting or prediefined hyperparameter is used.
-How can you see in the source code whether fine tuning is applied or not:

-1. Heuristic for "fine tuning is used":
-- **explicit specification** of hyperparameter in source code:
-  - Examples/selection of hyperparameters such as:
+The question is when exactly one can speak of “hyperparameter tuning”.
+Here it is assumed that the initial definition of hyperparameters in the source code does NOT count towards hyperparameter tuning.
+There must be a search of a hyperparameter space (to find the combination of hyperparameters) to ultimately lead to improved performance of the RL algorithm.

+Further heuristics will be listed that suggest (or not) the identification of hyperparameter tuning in this sense in a source code.
+To get a better feeling for hyperparameters, here are some examples/selection of hyperparameters (in python/baselines3) for tuning a RL-Algorithm (not exhaustive, just a selection):
   - `batch_size`
+  - `buffer_size`
+  - `clip_range`
+  - `ent_coef`
   - `gamma`
+  - `learning_starts`
   - `lr`
+  - `n-jobs`
+  - `n_steps`
   - `n-trials`
-    - `n-jobs`
   - `sampler`
+  - `ortho_init`
+  - `policy_kwargs`
   - `pruner`
-    - `ortho_init` (True by default)
+  - `target_update_interval`
+  - `tau`
-    - `policy_kwargs`
+  - ...

-  - Examples of explicit information:
-    - `[...] learning_rate = 0.001 [...]`
+1. Heuristic for "fine tuning is used":
   - chosen RL-algorithm:
     - PPO does not necessarily require hyperparameter tuning, other algorithm does [2]
   - HPO-methods are used [1] such as: